 About “Piracy is not stealing” idiocy

-Let’s concentrate on software that have the price.
+Let’s concentrate on software that has the price.
 You can argue it is not stealing, but pirating works something like this:

 - there is a commercial product that legally can be obtained only in exchange for money

 - pirate obtains said product without giving money in exchange for product

 As we established before, this is called copyright infringement of software.
-Technically, it is not called theft, but it is illegal.
+Technically, it is theft, but it is illegal.

 On the other hand, if you enter a shop and take some product without leaving money for it, it is called stealing.